-- 8. Selection of the topic - 9.
-Study the topic to evolve the statement of the problem - 10.
-Literature survey - 11.
-Methodology - 12.
-Collection of data or information on the institution or case (depending upon the topic and method) - 13.
-Analysis and interpretation of the data. - 14.
-Findings and conclusions. - > Each of the students will be assigned a study supervisor. - The pedagogy to be followed is to mentor the student, review progress and suggest corrections. - The student will have to attend the designated classes and the teacher assigned will conduct the contact session in relation to the research methods to his/her assigned students. - The designated classes for the field work will be mentioned in the college and department time table. - The contact sessions will be deemed to be a part of the practical workload of the designated teacher. - Finalization and submission of the report will have to take place at least one week before the scheduled university practical examination. - The report shall contain letters of permission from the institutions and endorsement thereof as to having visited the institution for collection of information. - The copies of the filled in questionnaires will have to be submitted in a separate file in case if the student has used the survey method. - The reports shall be evaluated at the term end examination, conducted by the University of Mysore. - The evaluation will also be based upon the viva-voce, in relation to the report.
+- 1) Selection of the topic - 2) Study the topic to evolve the statement of the problem - 3) Literature survey - 4) Methodology - 5) Collection of data or information on the institution or case(depending upon the topic and method) - 6) Analysis and interpretation of the data. - 7) Findings and conclusions. - Each of the students will be assigned a study supervisor. - The pedagogy to be followed is to mentor the student, review progress and suggest corrections. - The student will have to attend the designated classes and the teacher assigned will conduct the contact session in relation to the research methods to his/her assigned students. - The designated classes for the field work will be mentioned in the college and department time table. - The contact sessions will be deemed to be a part of the practical workload of the designated teacher. - Finalization and submission of the report will have to take place at least one week before the scheduled university practical examination. - The report shall contain letters of permission from the institutions and endorsement thereof as to having visited the institution for collection of information. - The copies of the filled in questionnaires will have to be submitted in a separate file in case if the student has used the survey method. - The reports shall be evaluated at the term end examination, conducted by the University of Mysore. - The evaluation will also be based upon the viva-voce, in relation to the report.

-B.A/B.Sc.
-Degree programme in Criminology and Forensic Science DISCPLINE SPECIFIC ELECTIVE PAPERS NOTE: TO CHOOSE ANY ONE OF THE FOLLOWING PAPERS.
+NOTE: TO CHOOSE ANY ONE OF THE FOLLOWING PAPERS.
 PRACTICAL PAPER IS COMPULSORY.

+V SEMESTER DISCPLINE SPECIFIC ELECTIVE PAPERS - DSE-5A

-V Semester: Paper 1 - POLICE ADMINISTRATION DSE-5A QP Code:
+PAPER 1 - POLICE ADMINISTRATION

-Marks: C1 - 10, C2 - 10Exam Duration: 3 HrsC3 (Main exam) -80= Total Marks - 100Exam Duration: 3 HrsTeaching Hours - 4 Hrs/weekLTP Credits - 4Learning Objectives: After studying this paper the students will know -
+Teaching Hours - 4 Hrs/week LTP Credits - 4:0:0

+Learning Objectives: After studying this paper the students will know -

 - a.
 Historical evolution of police in India. - b.
 Police organization of the state and Center in India. - c.
 Functioning of various types of Police Stations, crime prevention, and - d.
-Police Public Partnership and Human Rights.
+Police -Public Partnership and Human Rights.

 Historical development of (a) Ancient, (b) Medieval and (c) Modern Indian Police.
 General organization of the State Police-Administrative hierarchy and the Ranges.
 Special units:

-CID-Organization and functions of various branches
+- C I D- Organization and functions of various branches

 - a) Economic Crime Wing Cyber division

 - b) Intelligence Wing.

 - c) Training wing

 - d) Technical Services SCRB, FSL, FPB.
 DCRE, KSRP, GRP, Forest & Food Cell,